1977 – The CASA model is created

 Boston CASA was started in 1982 under the jurisdiction of the Court by Judge Francis G. Poitrast, Chief Justice of the Juvenile Court Department of the Commonwealth and Presiding Judge of the Boston Division, out of concern with the need for permanency for court-involved children.

-2012 – we become an independent non-profit
+2012 – Boston CASA becomes an independent non-profit